douglasgreen/news/2025/03/19/en.md

 ### Alabama State's Unforgettable Victory in March Madness

 In an exciting start to March Madness, Alabama State made history by winning their first NCAA tournament game.
 The game against St. Francis was intense, with both teams fighting hard.
 In the final moments, Amarr Knox of Alabama State made a remarkable play.
 He caught a long pass and scored a lay-up, securing a 70-68 victory.
 This thrilling win was a significant moment for Alabama State, marking their first tournament win since 2011.
 The team celebrated their success and looked forward to their next challenge against the top-seeded Auburn.
 This victory was not just a win but a testament to their hard work and determination.

+### Shohei Ohtani's Home Run in Tokyo: A Moment to Remember

+Shohei Ohtani returned to Japan as a hero, and he did not disappoint his fans during the Tokyo Series.
+In a thrilling game against the Chicago Cubs, Ohtani hit a spectacular home run that sent the crowd into a frenzy.
+The ball soared into the stands, narrowly avoiding fan interference, and was caught by a lucky 10-year-old boy named Sota Fujimori.
+This home run was not just a highlight of the game but also a symbol of Ohtani's incredible talent and the excitement he brings to baseball.
+Despite the controversy over whether a fan had interfered with the ball, the home run stood after a review, adding to the drama of the moment.
+Ohtani's performance helped the Los Angeles Dodgers secure a 6-3 victory, sweeping the two-game series in Tokyo.
+The event was a testament to Ohtani's ability to rise to the occasion and deliver unforgettable moments for his fans.

 ### Mexico City Embraces Change with Bloodless Bullfighting